 1. Main Pad Properties

-These parameters affect the currently selected pad.
+currently selected pad.
 To select a pad Left-click on the pad button in the Pad View section (3).

 Note that you can play pads without changing the selected pad by using the right-mouse button.